sauercrowd/mole/README.md

 **A simple tool to Docker images with minimal isolation**

-Docker has a lot of stuff built in, provide an interface that feels like a VM.
+Docker has a lot of stuff built in, providing a great interface that feels like a VM.

 Mole is a simple tool to execute confainers, following the unix philosophy.
+Mole is there to run the image as easily as possible, deferring further isolation to other tools.

 It integrates well with existing unix tools for other purposes, as it simply exposes the container as a directory to you.

-It deliberately isolates as little as possible, focusing on simplicity

 ## Features
 - container is just a directory, you can copy files in and out any time